| Age

 suit your target age-group.
 Using very difficult words in

-stories meant for a 3-5 year old is not recommended as he
+stories meant for a 3-5 year old is not recommended as the

 write effectively and to communicate your story's plot, you

-must write specifically for your reader in the language that
+must use short sentences and write specifically for your reader

 |